What You’ll Learn 🎯

 Cone

-For each object you can define the position (X, Y and Z coordinate), size (of axis) and number of points in each axis.
-If the user selects option Surfaces, the surfaces will automatically be assigned to the structure.
+For each object, you can define the position (X, Y, and Z coordinates), size (along each axis), and the number of points on each axis.
+If the Surfaces option is selected, surfaces will automatically be assigned to the structure.

 Nodes

-Under the Nodes tab in the Geometry editor you can link the channels, used in the setup, to the geometry.
-The setup channel Node ID numbers are linked to the geometry Node ID numbers.
-Nodes are points where the sensor is positioned on an object.
+Under the Nodes tab in the Geometry Editor, you can link the channels used in the setup to the geometry.
+The setup channel Node ID numbers are matched to the corresponding geometry Node ID numbers.
+Nodes represent the points where sensors are positioned on the object.

-Nodes are defined with location (X, Y, Z) and rotation around axes (X angle, Y angle, Z angle).
-In order to create a new structure from nodes, we have to switch to the Nodes tab.
-Now we have to create a coordinate system in which we will define our nodes.
-This can either be Cartesian or Cylindrical.
-After the coordinate system is created, we can add nodes with the Plus button.
+Each node is defined by its location (X, Y, Z) and its rotation around the axes (X angle, Y angle, Z angle).
+To create a new structure from nodes, switch to the Nodes tab.
+First, define a coordinate system—either Cartesian or Cylindrical—within which the nodes will be positioned.
+Once the coordinate system is established, you can add nodes using the Plus button.

-After nodes are created we can change their rotation (according to how the sensor is rotated on the object) with all three axes.
-Nodes can be selected with selection in the node table or with the right mouse click on the structure preview window.
-When a node is selected, rotation is shown with a small coordinate system located directly on the node.
-In the picture below you can see a selected and rotated node.
+After nodes are created, you can adjust their rotation (to reflect the actual sensor orientation on the object) along all three axes.
+Nodes can be selected either by clicking in the node table or by right-clicking on the structure preview window.
+When a node is selected, its rotation is displayed using a small coordinate system directly at the node’s position.
+The image below shows a selected and rotated node.

 Lines

-When nodes are defined we can go ahead and manually add lines to connect them.
-An easy way to create lines is to right click with the mouse on the node, select Add -> Lines.
+Once the nodes are defined, we can proceed to manually add lines to connect them.
+An easy way to create lines is to right-click on a node, then select Add → Lines.

-Left click on the first node and move to the second node.
-This will create a white line and when you hover to the node, the line will change to green color.
-Select the second node and the line will be added.
-You can add multiple lines consecutively.
-Right mouse click will stop adding lines.
+Left-click on the first node and move the cursor to the second node.
+This will display a white line, which turns green when you hover over the second node.
+Click the second node to complete the line.
+You can continue adding multiple lines consecutively.
+Right-clicking will stop the line-drawing process.

-If we don’t want to draw a connected line, we can also manually add lines by pressing on the Plus button in Lines tab of the Geometry editor.
+If you prefer not to draw connected lines visually, you can also manually add lines by clicking the Plus button in the Lines tab of the Geometry Editor.

 Surfaces

-Surface can be defined with 3 nodes.
-Triangle surfaces can be added with a right mouse click on a node point, Add -> Triangles.
+A surface can be defined using three nodes.
+Triangular surfaces can be added by right-clicking on a node and selecting Add → Triangles.

-Triangle surfaces can also be added by clicking the plus button and manually defining corners.
+Alternatively, triangle surfaces can be added manually by clicking the Plus button and defining the corner nodes directly.

 Cartesian coordinates

-Cartesian coordinates Usually nodes are presented with a Cartesian coordinate system.
-This means you have X, Y, Z position and rotation around all three axes.
-Coordinate system can be used for grouping nodes, because you can later rotate or translate them with the Center point.
+Nodes are usually represented using a Cartesian coordinate system, which includes X, Y, and Z positions along with rotation around all three axes.
+The coordinate system can also be used for grouping nodes, allowing you to later rotate or translate them around a defined center point.

 Cylindrical coordinates

-Cylindrical coordinate system is used for easier creation of round objects.
-Points are defined with radius, angle and z (height) around coordinate systems center point.
-Cartesian and cylindrical CS can be combined in one geometry.
+The cylindrical coordinate system is used to simplify the creation of round objects.
+Points are defined by a radius, angle, and Z (height) relative to the coordinate system’s center point.
+Cartesian and cylindrical coordinate systems can be combined within a single geometry.

 Importing a CAD file into DewesoftX geometry editor

-When it comes to importing a more complex geometry into the DewesoftX's FRF geometry editor, the number of nodes can be very large.
-If you are using a CAD software solution that do not support export to UNV and do not support reduction in the number of node points, then you can find a freeware-converter GMSH from e.g. STL-to-UNV here: http://geuz.org/gmsh/.
+When importing a more complex geometry into DewesoftX's FRF Geometry Editor, the number of nodes can be very large.
+If you're using CAD software that does not support exporting to UNV format or does not allow reduction in the number of node points, you can use a free converter such as GMSH to convert STL files to UNV.
+GMSH is available at: http://geuz.org/gmsh/.

-After downloading it, open the program.
-Then you can open any STL file.
+After downloading and opening the program, you can load any STL file.

-The click on Save as and choose *.unv file format and rename the file to .unv.
+Click Save As, choose the *.unv file format, and rename the file with a .unv extension.

-After that, import the geometry in DewesoftX in the same way as it is described on the previous page.
+Then, import the geometry into DewesoftX as described on the previous page.

-All the nodes and triangles are defined in the .unv file format.
+All nodes and triangles are defined in the .unv file format.

 FRF - frequency response function

-For the following explanation of parameters, a triggered FRF was done on a snowboard structure.
-All 39 excitation points were sequentially hit by a modal hammer and relate to one reference response accelerometer.
+For the following explanation of parameters, a triggered Frequency Response Function (FRF) test was performed on a snowboard structure.
+All 39 excitation points were sequentially struck with a modal hammer and are associated with a single reference response accelerometer.

-Only 1 hammer and 1 sensor were used.
+Only one hammer and one sensor were used.

-From the channel list on the right side, we see that each point (#1, #2, #3, #4) is related to the reference point (#1).
-For each excitation point, a transfer function was calculated, e.g. TF_1Z+/3Z+.
+From the channel list on the right side, we can see that each excitation point (#1, #2, #3, #4, etc.) is referenced to the same point (#1).
+For each excitation point, a transfer function was calculated—for example, TF_1Z+/3Z+.

-FRF functions consist of amplitude and phase information, or real and imaginary information, over a defined frequency range.
-The 2D graph is the graph widget to use for illustration. you can select what you want to display by using the properties from the left side.
+FRF functions consist of amplitude and phase information, or real and imaginary components, over a defined frequency range.
+The 2D graph widget is used for visualization.
+You can select the desired display format by adjusting the properties on the left side.

-To make a bode plot, use two 2D graphs below each other.
-The above one shows the amplitude (y-axis type: LOG), the lower one the phase (y-axis type: LIN).
+To create a Bode plot, use two 2D graphs placed one below the other.
+The upper graph displays the amplitude (y-axis type: LOG), while the lower graph shows the phase (y-axis type: LIN).

-When the amplitude of the transfer function shows a local maximum, and the phase has turned around 90 degrees at this point, it usually indicates a resonance.
-But to avoid an erroneous statement, other parameters have to be checked as well.
+When the amplitude of the transfer function exhibits a local maximum and the phase shifts by approximately 90 degrees at the same point, this typically indicates a resonance.
+However, to avoid incorrect conclusions, additional parameters should also be evaluated.

 Coherence

-The coherence is used to check the correlation between output spectrum and input spectrum.
-Thereby, you can get indications of the power transfer between input and output of a linear system.
-Easily talking, it shows how good the input and output are related to each other.
+Coherence is used to evaluate the correlation between the output and input spectra.
+It provides insight into the power transfer between the input and output of a linear system.
+Simply put, it shows how closely the input and output signals are related.

-The amplitude of the coherence goes from 0 to 1.
-Low values indicate a weak relation between input and output channels (e.g. due to noise or when the excitation spectrum has gaps at certain frequencies), and values close to 1 indicate good representative measurements.
+The amplitude of coherence ranges from 0 to 1.
+Low values indicate a weak relationship between the input and output channels—possibly due to noise or gaps in the excitation spectrum at certain frequencies.
+Values close to 1 suggest a strong correlation and reliable measurements.

-NOTE: Coherence results must be based on averaged measurements.
-In the case no averaging is used the coherence will always show an incorrect value equal to 1.
+Note: Coherence values must be based on averaged measurements.
+If no averaging is used, the coherence will falsely display a value of 1, which is incorrect.

-Coherence is calculated over the frequency range and can be illustrated in a 2D graph widget.
+Coherence is calculated over the frequency range and is typically visualized using a 2D graph widget.
+Separate coherence channels are generated for each point (e.g., Coherence_3Z/1Z, Coherence_4Z/1Z, etc.).

-For more information about autospectra and cross-spectra please look up:
+For more information about autospectra and cross-spectra, please refer to:

 FFT Analysis Pro-training, Auto- and Cross-spectra